Policies for Withdrawn Students

 Billing Policy for Withdrawn Students

-If you withdraw after the start of the second week of a semester, you are eligible for a refund of tuition and fees based on the following schedule (assuming a 16-week semester):
+If you withdraw during the fall or spring semester or quad, you are eligible for a refund of tuition and fees based on the following schedule:

 Withdraw before the end of week two: 80% refund